Kanban-Zai/kanban-zai-version-1.0/modules/culture.md

-# CULTURE - This page is unfinished
+# INTRODUCTION - This page is unfinished
 It is important to create a work environment where those who want to grow, and are prepared to commit to it, are able to do so.

+# DESCRIPTION
-To that end there is no assumption of what the culture in any given team should or will be.
-There are guidelines on how the team culture can avoid colliding with the core principles of Kanban-Zai.

-* It is also important to understand that the purpose of Kanban-Zai is not to dictate to a team about how they should act and behave, how they should code, if they should test and why they should not be a silo.
-* Adopting Kanban-Zai should not impose a cultural change upon your team.
-You work how you work, you like what you like, you reap what you sow.
-* Kanban-Zai should be thought of as the glue that binds different parts of the puzzle together
-* Most importantly Kanban-Zai presents an objective perspective to all members of the team.
+There is no assumption of what the culture in any given team should or will be.
+It is important to understand that the purpose of Kanban-Zai is not to dictate to a team about how they should act and behave.
+Adopting Kanban-Zai should not impose a cultural change upon your team.
+You work how you work, you like what you like.
+Kanban-Zai should be thought of as the glue that binds different parts of the puzzle together and most importantly Kanban-Zai attempts to present an objective perspective to all members of the team.

-# VIBING - interpersonal relationships
+## Vibing - enjoy each other's company.

     - sincerity
     - no organized spontaneity
     - dont be a dick

-# BEST "CULTURAL" PRACTICES

-There are things the team can do to smooth the path for interpersonal relationsips.
-These things are designed to move the pressure of subject expectation and begin moving it towards something objective that everyone can aggree on.
+There are things the team can do to smooth the path for interpersonal relationships.
+These things are designed to move the pressure of subjective expectation and begin moving it towards something objective that everyone can aggree on.

 ## Follow The Process